Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 may pose compatibility issues with other ECS packages.
 If compatibility is a larger concern to you than the performance and feature advantages of this custom transform system, you can enable a compatibility mode for Unity Transforms via the LATIOS_TRANSFORMS_UNITY scripting define.
-Note that Unity Transforms is required for full NetCode support as QVVS support is experimental.
+Note that Unity Transforms has been required for full NetCode support as QVVS support has always been experimental (the framework’s support for NetCode is expected to terminate after Unity 6.3 LTS due to a change in the NetCode package in later Editor versions that is severely incompatible with the framework).
 Additionally, Unity Transforms are required for Unity Physics unless you modify the Unity Physics package.

 Nearly all Latios Framework functionality requires that the `World` instance be a subclass instance called `LatiosWorld`.
 If your project currently uses default